thomasgho/hierarchical-flow-VAE/README.md

 # material-VAE
-A deep hierachical flow-based VAE to learn structural and energetic features of materials from their XRD spectra.
+A deep hierachical flow-based VAE to learn structural symmetries and energetic features of materials from their XRD spectra.

-Currently supports neuralODE, ResNet, HamiltonianNN (see symmetry branch) and Continuous Normalizing Flow (see symmetry branch) architectures.

 A work in progress.